-If you are a dedicated recycler, ask your property manager if you can sign up as your property's FORC steward.
-The property will get a one-time $100 utility bill credit and you will enjoy the satisfaction of helping your community and the environment.
-FORC responsibilities (pdf) include educating residents and monitoring containers.
+If you are a dedicated recycler, ask your property manager if you can sign up as your property's Recycling Volunteer.
+In addition to helping your community and the environment, the property will get a one-time $100 utility bill credit and could receive free kitchen bins.

 What goes in my food and yard waste cart?

-All food scraps including fruit, vegetables, yard trimmings, meat, dairy, and fish as well as food-soiled waste like pizza boxes, paper napkins and kitchen paper towels are accepted.
-Find out more.
+All food scraps are accepted, including: fruit, vegetables, yard trimmings, meat, dairy, and fish, as well as food-soiled waste like pizza boxes, paper napkins and kitchen paper towels.

 - Food & Yard Waste flyer to help you sort it all out (14 languages available).

 - View a video: English | Mandarin | Cantonese | Spanish | Vietnamese

 - Cedar Grove approved compostable food service items (pdf).

 Use a reusable container with a lid, approved compostable bags, or wrap food scraps in newspaper or a paper bag.
 No plastic bags or containers are allowed. .

 Want to start Food and Yard Waste service?